Airbus buys majority of embattled Canadian jetliner program

 While the deal at its outset is a three-way tie up, the legalese of the deal's announcement allows Bombardier and Quebec to exit the program in 2023, selling their stakes to Airbus in the years to come.

 "At the end of the day, this is going to be an Airbus program," said Rainer Ohler, vice president of communications for Airbus Group in an interview.
+"It's going to be a threesome, we take the majority now and over time we take 100% of the program," Ohler said.

 The deal is expected to close in the second half of 2018.

 "This looks like a questionable deal between two heavily state-subsidized competitors to skirt the recent findings of the U.S. government.
 Our position remains that everyone should play by the same rules for free and fair trade to work," a Boeing spokesman said in a statement.

 In a single move, Bombardier and Airbus have gone from rivals to partners.
-Airbus's retiring chief salesman John Leahy long mocked the small airliner, and aggressively and repeatedly blocked the plane from winning deals at airlines around the world.
+Airbus's retiring chief salesman John Leahy had long mocked the small airliner, and aggressively and repeatedly blocked the plane from winning deals at airlines around the world.

 The move has broad implications for U.S. aerospace manufacturing and the global balance of power to build jetliners for the world's airlines.
 Melding the Airbus product line with Bombardier's C Series gives a broad range of airplanes -- from 100 seats all the way through Airbus's 555-seat A380 superjumbo -- as it seeks to craft deals and win business over Boeing.

+Airbus appears content to let its smallest single-aisle jetliner, the A319neo, die.
+That aircraft hasn't sold since 2012, said Enders and will be supplanted by the CS300, the larger of Bombardier C Series models.

-For Boeing, which has sought to kill the nascent jetliner before it gained signification commercial traction, it now faces a once-weakened competitor with the resources and reach of its arch rival backing its future.
+For Boeing, which has sought to kill the nascent jetliner before it gained signification commercial traction, it now faces a competitor with the resources and reach of its arch rival backing its future.

-Bombardier's chief executive Alain Bellemare said he is "highly confident we'll be able to secure more orders under the Airbus umbrella."
+Bellemare said he is "highly confident we'll be able to secure more orders under the Airbus umbrella."